What is a securities-backed line of credit (SBLOC)?

 - You choose which eligible accounts to pledge, or designate, to back your SBLOC.

-- The process can be quick.
+- The approval process can be quick.
 For example, at Fidelity, if you’re approved for a securities-backed line of credit, you generally can access money from your loan within a week.

 - Interest rates on a securities-backed line of credit are generally more attractive than those on a bank loan or credit card.
-The lender might not run a credit check; your loan amount could be based on the value of your investments.
+The lender might not run a credit check; instead, your loan amount could be based on the value of your investments.

 - There might not be any fees.
 Fidelity, for instance, doesn’t charge application fees, origination fees, annual fees, or prepayment penalty fees.